 Whenever shareholders are required or permitted to take any action at a meeting, a written notice of the meeting shall be given which shall state the place, date and time of the meeting, and the purpose or purposes for which the meeting is called.
-Notices for the meetings shall be sent by the Secretary by personal delivery, by mail or electronic message at least two weeks for regular meetings and one week for special meetings, or such other period as may be allowed by applicable regulation, prior to the date of the meeting, and the purpose or purposes for which the meeting is called.
+Notices for the meetings shall be sent by the Secretary by personal delivery, by mail or electronic message at least [two weeks for regular meetings and one week for special meetings], or such other period as may be allowed by applicable regulation, prior to the date of the meeting to each stockholder of record at his last known address.
+The notice shall state the place, date and hour of the meeting, and the purpose or purposes for which the meeting is called.
 In case of special meetings, only matters stated in the notice can be the subject of motions or deliberations at such meeting.
 Notice of any meeting may be waived, expressly or impliedly, by any shareholder, in person or by proxy, before or after the meeting.